310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 As much as it pains me, I guess we’ll just have to back him up.

-“The green flames are the mark of compassion!”
+“The green flame is the mark of compassion!”

 “The great nature, growing infinitely!
 Ryusei Green, Takamine Midori…!”